Scroll To See More Images

+4. Joico Color Balance Purple Shampoo

-is so pigmented that it will stain your shower (trust me, it will), but that also means that it actually works, which is a price I’m willing to pay to keep my blonde nice and icy.
+This shampoo is so pigmented that it will stain your shower (trust me, it will), but that also means that it actually works, which is a price I’m willing to pay to keep my blonde nice and icy.
 Like I said, this is also great if you’re a dark blonde or light brunette and want to brighten up your locks just a bit without resorting to bleach.

-Tigi’s O.G.
-Dumb Blonde shampoo has been around for years, and it has remained a staple in salons and for at-home blonding maintenance for a reason.
-The ultra-pigmented formula deposits some serious brass-canceling effects without having to leave it on your hair for an eternity.
-While most purple shampoo tend to be drying (it’s the price you pay, unfortunately) Dumb Blonde is infused with Polyquaternium 10, which conditions hair and keeps frizz at bay.
+This ultra-pigmented formula deposits some serious brass-canceling effects without having to leave it on your hair for eternity.
+While most purple shampoo tends to be drying (it’s the price you pay, unfortunately) Dumb Blonde is infused with Polyquaternium 10, which conditions hair and keeps frizz at bay.